ajerni/gatsby/README.md

 The issue is known:
 https://github.com/sw-yx/react-netlify-identity-widget/issues/3

-How can we "namespace" this now?
+How can we "namespace" this now? --> Done by sw-yx himself now with "react-netlify-identity-widget": "^0.2.5"